Activehours (Earnin) Nearby Activity Prompt

-This is a pattern found in the Activehours app.
-It's a social proof pattern to promote sign-ups and increase confidence in the platform.
+This is a solution found in the Activehours app.
+It's a social proof solution to promote sign-ups and increase confidence in the platform.
 The sign-up screen shows the platform's nearby activity (providing context relevance and legitimacy).

 Upon opening the Activehours app, new users are shown a sign-up screen with a live feed of nearby activity in the Activehours app.

 Activehours is an app that gives cash advances to hourly workers.
 Workers can sync their timesheets and advance money against those timesheets.
 One of the platform's main value propositions is the fact that there are no determined fees for these cash advances.
 Users pay what they think is fair.

 Given the nature of the business model, it's important to create mechanisms to increase the trust and transparency of the platform.

 Activehours shows real-time nearby activities associated like sign-ups, cash-outs and pays forward chains.
 By showing these events, Activehours prospects can have a real reference of how the app works and how its users interact with it.